derekearl/CSE-170/README.PersonalUserManual.md

 Derek Earl Week 05 Personal Project
-1. My style: According to the 16 personality test I am a protagonist.
-I would agree with what the test gave me because I am a very friendly person and not afraid to take lead when no one else will.
-2. What I value: I value trust, and that means trust in others and for others to trust in me.
-I feel like trust goes a long way with people and when one can see how much they can trust their team and the ones around you, they can accomplish things that are extraordinary.
-3. What I don't have patience for: I don't have the patience for dishonesty.
-Integrity goes a long with me and when we truly report things we work on we can truly better ourselves.
-Even when we are wrong we can work together and make something right rather than just rush through with the wrong thing.
-4. How best to communicate with me: I am adaptable to all forms of communication, I do prefer to be contacted face to face so that I can personally help or receive help in the thing that I am doing.
-5. How to help me:  Give me time first to try to figure it out on my own, and if I am in corner then come to me and give me tips on how to get me better in the thing that we are doing.
-6. What people misunderstand about me: I may be quiet at first, but when I am in a more smaller setting I tend to open up more and I truly care for people that are around me.
-Even though I put off the lone wolf status I am 100 percent a team player.
 User Manual Week 06 Update
 Dashboard
 1. Health- The well being of the body, mind, or spirit.